What are nocturnal leg cramps?

 Nocturnal leg cramps have been reported by:

-Some 20 percent of patients who experience nocturnal leg cramps on a daily basis seek medical attention.
+Some 20% of patients who experience nocturnal leg cramps on a daily basis go to a healthcare provider for help.

 Are nocturnal leg cramps the same as restless legs syndrome?

 No. While both types of leg disturbances tend to happen at night, or at rest, restless leg syndrome does not cause severe, cramping pain.
-While restless legs syndrome can be painful, it is more of a discomfort, or a crawling sensation that results in a desire to move the legs.
-While moving, the restlessness is relieved, but the discomfort returns when movement stops.
-This does not happen with nocturnal leg cramps where the tightened muscle needs to be actively stretched out for relief.
+While restless legs syndrome can be painful, it's more of a discomfort or a crawling sensation that makes you feel the need to move your legs.
+As you move the restlessness is relieved, but discomfort returns when movement stops.
+With nocturnal leg cramps, the tightened muscle needs to be actively stretched out for relief.

 What causes nocturnal leg cramps?

-The cause of nocturnal leg cramps is often times unknown, but some cases have been linked to:
+There's no sure cause of nocturnal leg cramps, but some cases have been linked to:

 Nocturnal leg cramps have also been linked to certain medical conditions and medications.
 These include: